 The Build-a-Klip Tutorial walks you through building a Klip with multiple components in both step-by-step and video formats.

-To create a Klip with multiple components, use the Components Palette to drag components onto a Blank Klip, or add components to any existing Klip.
+To create a Klip with multiple components, in the Klip Editor, use the Components Palette to drag components onto a blank Klip, or add components to any existing Klip.

 To achieve best results, we recommend the following best practices for building Klips with multiple components.

 - Keep it simple.
 Simple Klips usually have the highest impact.
 Getting too sophisticated with your Klip building can result in making a Klip unnecessarily complex and difficult to understand.

 - Visualize your designs before you begin.
 Given the flexibility you now have for layout, it is a good idea to consider what you are trying to achieve with your Klip, who your audience is, and how you want the Klip laid out so that you can provide the biggest impact for your audience.
 Many customers and our in-house gurus often sketch out a rough idea of what they want to achieve first on a piece of paper, or a napkin.
 They are not limited to this sketch and often adjust or change the Klip throughout the development process, however it is often easier to have as a starting point for building a Klip.

 - Add components to add context.
 Multiple components are useful when adding context or when two things are related.

 - Decide if you need a Layout Grid component.
 Many simple Klips may still have only one visualization, or may not need a horizontal layout, and therefore do not need a Layout Grid component.
 For example, a header with a bar chart, or vertically oriented components, can be achieved in a Klip built without a Layout Grid.